 - “Faces of the Reformation” series — Meet 25 men and women who were passionate about the Reformation re-discovery of the Gospel — either for or against it.
 Download reproducible bulletin inserts, biographical handouts and Bible studies for each unforgettable face of the Reformation era.
 New faces are being added until November.

 - Reformation events list — A Renaissance festival, numerous Octoberfests, service projects, dramatic performances, choral concerts and festival worship services are among the growing list of events planned by LCMS congregations, districts, seminaries, and colleges and universities to celebrate the Reformation anniversary this year.

-- Luther documentary — “Martin Luther: The Idea That Changed the World” is the new, full-length feature film about the famous reformer that’s coming to PBS later this year.
-Funded by a grant from Thrivent Financial, the film brings to life the dramatic moments that shaped Luther’s convictions.
+- Luther documentary — “Martin Luther: The Idea That Changed the World” is the new, full-length feature film about the famous reformer that’s coming to PBS at 7 p.m.
+Central time Sept.
+12. Funded by a grant from Thrivent Financial, the film brings to life the dramatic moments that shaped Luther’s convictions.

 “The film now ranks as the most popular theatrical documentary of 2017,” Mike Trinklein, the film’s producer, wrote by email.
 “Over and over again, we are hearing about how the film connects people to this story in a whole new way.
 It’s not uncommon for people to leave the theater with a tear in their eye, as they come to understand that Luther’s story of redemption and grace is their story.”